DebiAn575/Business_Applications/Sales_Forecasting-_Multivariate_Time_Series_Analysis_R/README.md

 ### 3. Business Valuation
-Based on the ARIMA/ETS models output and selection of important features, the project concludes that the total sales for each of target variables for the next one year is as follows for one of the Maverik stores inside_sales = $1,227,062 food_service = $338,871 diesel = $503,891 unleaded = $983,141 total_sales = $3,052,965
+Based on the ARIMA/ETS models output and selection of important features, the project concludes that the total sales for each of target variables for the next one year is as follows for one of the Maverik stores
+-inside_sales = $1,227,062
+-food_service = $338,871
+-diesel = $503,891
+-unleaded = $983,141
+-total_sales = $3,052,965
 We also observed some qualitative predictors affecting sales more than the others which should be further studied in depth to increase sales or make budget related decisions

 FACTORS AFFECTING STORE BUSINESS
-Diesel Sales
+-Diesel Sales
-Inside Sales
+-Inside Sales
-Parking Space
+-Parking Space
-Toilet Count
+-Toilet Count
-Population within 5-mile radius
+-Population within 5-mile radius
-Number of individuals in workplace within 5-mile radius
+-Number of individuals in workplace within 5-mile radius

 ### 4. Challenges